OVERVIEW: Federal Spending, Taxes, Deficit

 3. net interest payments on the debt.

-• Defense discretionary spending was about $870 billion in outlays for FY 2025, or 12% of total outlays.
+• Defense discretionary spending is $885 billion in outlays for FY 2026, or 12% of total outlays.
 It is funded by the Defense Appropriations Act and other appropriation laws that fund military construction and atomic energy.
 (The Department of Defense has also received an additional $150 billion in mandatory spending available through FY 2029 from the OBBBA law signed in July 2025).

 Direct (Mandatory) Spending: 60% of the Budget

-• The largest block of federal spending— about 60% and $4.182 trillion in FY 2025—is called “direct spending” because the outlays flow directly from legal obligations of the federal government established in authorizing laws.
+• The largest block of federal spending— about 60% and $4.520 trillion in FY 2026—is called “direct spending” because the outlays flow directly from legal obligations of the federal government established in authorizing laws.
 Direct spending is also referred to as “mandatory spending” because it is mandated by legal obligations written into permanent law (such as Social Security benefits).

 • Most direct spending is comprised of “entitlement programs”—where eligibility rules, benefit formulas and inflation adjustments enacted in permanent law determine annual outlays.
 Consequently, entitlements and other direct spending programs are on “auto-pilot” until underlying laws are changed.